Elections in Virginia: Regional differences

 Northern Virginia has favored Democratic candidates in recent elections.
 In the 2004 United States presidential election, John Kerry won Fairfax County, long a Republican stronghold, by 2.4% and generally fared better in the rest of Northern Virginia than Al Gore did in 2000.
-Despite this increase however, he still lost every other county with the exception of Arlington County in Northern Virginia.
+Despite this increase, however, he still lost every other county except Arlington County in Northern Virginia.
 In contrast to the changing voting trend in Northern Virginia, the majority of the rest of Virginia has been supportive of the Republican Party.
 Some portions of the state like college towns and the southeastern counties in the Black Belt Region have been more likely to vote Democratic.

 In 2005 and 2006, Democrats Tim Kaine (running for governor) and Jim Webb (in a race for Senator) won nearly all jurisdictions within the Northern Virginia region.
 Alexandria resident Mark Warner had not won so many jurisdictions when winning the governorship in 2001.
 By contrast, Warner performed comparatively strongly in rural areas, particularly Southwest Virginia.
-His campaign had stressed respect for rural cultural values (such as gun rights) and strategies for economic development.
+His campaign stressed respect for rural cultural values (such as gun rights) and strategies for economic development.

 In the state's largest city, Virginia Beach (pop.
 450,000), most elected officials are Republicans.
 However, most elected officials in the state's most populous county, Fairfax County (pop.
 1,250,000), are Democrats.
 The Republican Party's strongholds are in the counties of Southwest Virginia, exurban Northern Virginia counties like Stafford, and Richmond suburbs like Hanover County.
 Democrats are dominant in the inner suburbs of Northern Virginia, the city of Charlottesville and its suburbs in Albemarle County, and industrial Hampton Roads cities of Norfolk, Portsmouth, Newport News, and Hampton, and also the city of Richmond.
 The three most significant "swing districts" are Loudoun and Prince William counties in Northern Virginia and Henrico County in the Richmond suburbs.
 All three of these "swing" counties voted for President George W. Bush in 2000 and 2004, Barack Obama in 2008 and 2012, and Hillary Clinton in 2016.
-In the 2018 midterm elections, Loudoun County and Henrico County voted for Democratic members of Congress while Prince William voted for a Republican.
-All three counties were carried by Tim Kaine and Jim Webb.
-Democrats have won formerly Republican-held seats in the General Assembly in Loudoun and Prince William counties.
+Democrats have won formerly Republican-held seats in the General Assembly in Loudoun and Prince William counties in the 2017 and 2019 elections.